Bicentenary UK - Nepal

 Dr. Mark Watson Image © RBGE

 A number of the incredible team at the Royal Botanical Garden Edinburgh have been working hard on a number of momentous projects including that of the Biodiversity Education Garden.
 The garden opened in March 2016 celebrating Nepal's many endemic plants and people.
 You can visit the garden as well as its original formal garden - Nepal's National Botanic Garden located just over an hour by car, from Kathmandu.
 The best time to visit is late afternoon when the sun is creeping through the trees with its warm glow.

 Artists came together to paint this beautiful bicentenary mural on the wall of the British Embassy in Kathmandu, celebrating the special, unique, and historic friendship between the UK and Nepal.

 Ambassador John Rankin, British Embassy, Kathmandu, Nepal ©UK in Nepal

-The new comprehensive book to Nepal: An introduction to the natural history, ecology and human impact to the Himalayas edited by Georg Miehe and Colin Pendry, was published/launched in early 2016.
+The new comprehensive book Nepal: An introduction to the natural history, ecology, and human impact on the Himalayas edited by Georg Miehe and Colin Pendry, was published/launched in early 2016.
 The book is a wealth of information, covering the many aspects of flora and fauna and species growing in the different climate zones as well as much more.
 It can be purchased at the Royal Botanical Garden Edinburgh or Blackwell's (Edinburgh).

 Royal Botanical Garden Edinburgh - Nepal Borders